Annanardo/Art/README.md

 Instead, for more complicated queries, we can recall some optional arguments.

-Here follow some examples:
+Here are some examples:

 ### •	Add a new artist (-a)

 ```bash
 python main.py "Bansky" -a
 ```
-This argument allows to insert a new artist into the database.
-The -a activates the `inserter` function that will first check if the artist is already present in our database and then generate a sequence of questions to insert all the necessary data:
+This argument allows to insert a new artist to the database.
+The -a activates the `inserter` function which first checks if the artist already exists in our database and then generate a sequence of questions to insert all the necessary data:

 ```bash
 Now enter the name of his/her most famous painting -> Baloon girl